 Nothing will make guests go gaga quite like a cheese board.
-This year, go beyond the tried and true with a selection of crowd-pleasing cheeses that truly offer something for everyone — from your vegan cousin to your tiniest guests — without sacrificing flavour.
+This year, use our cheese board ideas to go beyond the tried and true with a selection of crowd-pleasers that truly offer something for everyone—from your vegan cousin to your tiniest guests—without sacrificing flavour.
 Best of all, you can find these beautifully creamy, salty, spreadable and even dairy-free picks in your favourite supermarket’s cheese section.

 To really ace this appetizer platter, pair each of your cheeses with another little morsel.
 Look for simple crackers, a selection of cured meats and perhaps even some fruit and jelly, and let your nearest and dearest dig in.